mmarkdown/mmark/Syntax.md

 See [changes from v1](#changes-from-version-1) if you're comming from version 1.

+# Why this new version?

+It fixes a bunch of long standing bugs and the parser generates an abstract syntax tree (AST), and it looks like it will be easier to add new renderers with this setup.
+It is also closer to Common Mark.
+So we took this oppertunity to support RFC 7991 XML, (re-)add HTML5 and ponder LaTeX and RFC 7749 XML (xml2rfc version 2).
+With simpler code, more things upstreamed, so less code to maintain here.

 # Mmark V2 Syntax

 This document describes all the *extra* syntax elements that can be used in Mmark.
 Mmark's syntax is